 7. Offer free shipping.

-Consumers aren’t just shopping for gifts, they also want plenty of holiday spirit as well.
-Give them what they want.
-Update your window display, homepage and landing pages with warm holiday scenes and plenty of sparkle.
+Consumers aren’t just shopping for gifts; they also want holiday spirit.
+Update your window display, home page and landing pages with warm holiday scenes and plenty of sparkle.

 9. Tap into niche social media channels.

 You’re probably already using social media marketing on Instagram and Facebook, but have you considered other channels?
-Social media networks like Quora, Reddit and Pinterest don’t get as much attention as Instagram, but they each hold millions of loyal users waiting for your content.
-Choose one that fits your product and reach out in a different way.
+Social media networks like Quora, Reddit and Pinterest don’t get as much attention, but they hold millions of loyal users waiting for your content.

 10. Turn to video marketing.

 Using video to grow your brand is on the rise.
 Consumers love behind-the-scenes videos relating to their favorite brands and businesses.

 This holiday season, show your company’s human face by asking employees to share their favorite holiday memories or giving customers a peek into what’s involved in preparing your business for the holidays.
 A cute or funny holiday marketing video is also an excellent opportunity for non-product-related businesses to tap into the holiday season.